New artwork added Nov 1, 2012.

 It all starts with Harper Goff's 1951 sketch.
 I'd classify this one as "pretty well known."
 There's no attempt here to figure out how the thing would actually work as an attraction.
 This is just concept work.

-Joe "Datameister" Cardello, a future Disney Imagineer, has taken a special interest in this disused Sam McKim design and produced a highly-ambitious and very impressive three-dimensional computer-graphic recreation.
+Joe "Datameister" Cardello, a future Disney Imagineer, has taken a special interest in this disused design and produced a highly-ambitious and very impressive three-dimensional computer-graphic recreation.
 You can see the whole set of images HERE.

 Two or three artists used Ken's sketch as a springboard for further work, narrowing down the architectural details and conceptualizing the landscape setting.
 Most famously, of course, Sam McKim did a paint-over of Anderson's sketch, producing what is perhaps THE most iconic rendering of the HM of all time.
 The whole painting seems to swirl with movement.
 Yeah, I know I've posted this before, but I never tire of looking at it.

-It's based on the Anderson house, putting it into the kind of setting Ken explicitly had in mind.
+by Duane Alt.
+They show the kind of setting Ken explicitly had in mind.

 In fact, if you compare the Marvin Davis drawing to blueprints of what is actually there, you will notice quite a number of substantial differences, so in my view we are still en route from Ken's first sketch to the final building, although obviously we are getting close.